Take control of your PhD journey: From (p)reflection to publishing

 In the second half of the seminar, we split in two groups.
 Participants can choose between i) a group focusing on data containing sensitive information, and ii) a group focusing on data without sensitive information.

-PowerPoint presentations October 2018: Part 1: Introduction, Part 2: Data with sensitive information, Part 2: Data with non-sensitive information.
+PowerPoint presentations March 2021: Part 1: Introduction, Part 2: Data with sensitive information, Part 2: Data without sensitive information.

 5. Reference management